jcmello2/aggregator-advanced-settings/readme.txt

 Major features in AAS include:
 * Try to hide 'Powered by WordPress' from the footer.
 * Hide admin bar (and profile page) from non-admin users.
+* Show all settings on the settings menu with preview option.
+* Disable RSS feeds (redirects to site home).
 * Set login page style from a list of available themes.
 * Replace WP logo in login page with site custom logo and site home link.
 * Replace WP title in login page (removes 'WordPress' expression).